SuryaMajumder/ExplorerBgTool/README.md

 | **🌫️ Blur / Haze** | Adds a frosted-glass dreamy haze | `3–8px` for a subtle glow effect |
 | **💧 Opacity** | How see-through the image is | `80–180` balances beauty and readability |

 > 💡 Watch the Live Preview as you drag — it updates after you release the slider.
+(P.S.: Dark Mode of Windows gives better vibe with it than Light mode.)

 ---